Skip To Main Content

 Transferring from BFMS

-• If a student is transferring to another school, the parent/guardian must notify the counselor.
+• If a student is transferring to another school, the parent/guardian must notify their student's counselor and the administrative assistant.

 • Two days prior to departure, the student(s) must obtain a sign-out sheet from the main office to have it signed by appropriate staff indicating that all books, materials, and work have been turned in.